The UK has introduced a points-based immigration system.

-EU, EEA and Swiss citizens and other non-visa nationals will not require a visa to enter the UK when visiting the UK for up to 6 months.
-All migrants looking to enter the UK for other reasons (such as work or study) will need to apply for a visa in advance.
+EU, EEA and Swiss citizens and other non-visa nationals do not require a visa to enter the UK when visiting the UK for up to 6 months.
+All migrants looking to enter the UK for other reasons (such as work or study) will need to apply for entry clearance in advance.

 Crossing the UK border

-Citizens of Australia, Canada, Japan, New Zealand, the United States of America, Singapore and South Korea - with a biometric chip in their passports - will continue to be able to use ePassport gates to pass through the border on arrival.
-EU, EEA and Swiss citizens will also be able to use ePassport gates (this will be kept under review).
+Citizens of Australia, Canada, Japan, New Zealand, the United States of America, Singapore and South Korea - with a biometric chip in their passports - can continue to use ePassport gates to pass through the border on arrival.
+EU, EEA and Swiss citizens can also use ePassport gates (this will be kept under review).

 Proving immigration status in the UK

-EU, EEA and Swiss citizens will use an online service to view their immigration status and to prove their status to others.
+EU, EEA and Swiss citizens should use the online service to view their immigration status and to prove their status to others.

 Guidance for employers is available on carrying out right to work checks on EU citizens and their family members in the UK.